ricarojas/VBA-challenge/README.md

 ### Recommended way to run
 You can run the main Sub as mentioned in the Calculation Subs section, however it is best to only run each of the calcs individually via the main Sub.
 To do this, simply remove the Call to 2 of the 3 Subs.

+### Running against a Sheet that isn't 2018
+The sheet is hardcoded to 2018, but that is simple enougn to change.

+Fine **With Sheets("2018")** and replace 2018 with the sheet name you desire.